23 Sep 2021 HYN Himalayan Yoga Academy

 Medical Management

-Modern medicine mainly offers physiotherapy as a remedy for this malady, in addiction to anti-inflammatory and analgesic (painrelieving) drugs.
-Intervertebral injections of corticosteroids into the painful areas often provide effective pain relief by damping down inflammation in the short-term, but many sufferers report that their overall state worsens after receiving a series of the injections, with the pain becoming ultimately worse.
+Modern medicine mainly offers physiotherapy as a remedy for this malady, in addition to anti-inflammatory and analgesic (pain-relieving) drugs.
+Intervertebral injections of corticosteroids into painful areas often provide effective pain relief by damping down inflammation in the short term.
+However, many sufferers report that their overall state worsens after receiving a series of injections, with the pain becoming ultimately worse.
+Physiotherapy often provides effective temporary relief but rarely cures the condition.
+It is administered in the form of short-wave diathermy, massage, cervical traction, and the wearing of a cervical collar.

 Yogic Management